 That’s right, soon we’ll be donning our gay apparel and getting ready for holiday fun, songs, and gifts, whether it’s in-person or virtual.
 And let us not forget the bountiful feast: pecan pie, honey-baked ham, sweet potato casserole with marshmallow topping and candy cane truffles – Yum-yum!
 It causes me to pause and think of all the fun, family, and friends of holidays past.

 Sweet treats and rich meals can be landmines for health-conscious people.
 Yet, no one wants to feel deprived during the jolliest season of all.
 I confess, even as an expert in nutrition and metabolic medicine, I have a long history of letting the holidays get the better of me too.

 Fear not – Read on.
 I promise, you’ll not be asked to lock yourself in a closet for the month or be made to eat a dinner of iceberg lettuce.
 There are more sensible and fun ways to navigate this territory and come out January 2nd even healthier.

 - Nix the guilt. – Feeling guilty after eating foods you don’t usually allow yourself to eat can breed more unhealthy behaviors.
-So, abandon those negative voices in your head, give yourself permission to enjoy the indulgence , guilt-free, and then remember to get back on track with your normal eating routine the very next day.
+So, abandon those negative voices in your head and remember to get back on track with your normal eating routine as soon as possible.

 - Three bites and good night. – Stick to the three-bite rule for desserts: The first bite is the best, the last the grand finale, and every bite in between is the same.
 In three bites, you get the full dessert experience, so really focus on savoring those three and you’re less likely to overindulge.